Surface heating steers planetary-scale ocean circulation: Models and Methods

 \subsection{Gyre metrics}

-Gyre strength is generally defined as the vertically integrated mass transport from surface to bottom .
-However, this procedure of estimating gyre strength disregards the baroclinic component of gyre strength, which integrates to zero in depth.
-To circumvent this issue, we estimate the subtropical gyre strength using an ``isopycnal outcropping method".
-We integrate the horizontal mass transport from the surface only to the depth of the densest isopycnal (measured using potential density referenced to $2000\;\mathrm{dbar}$ and denoted as $\sigma_{\max}$) that outcrops to the ocean's surface in a given basin (marked by the red boxes in Fig.~\ref{fig:wind_driven_gyres}).
-For simplicity, we choose $\sigma_{\max} = 1035.8\;\mathrm{kg}\,\mathrm{m}^{-3}$ for all four subtropical gyres in each flux-forced simulation.
+Gyre strength is generally defined as the vertically integrated mass transport from surface to bottom.
+However, this procedure disregards the baroclinic component of gyre strength, which integrates to zero in depth.
+To circumvent this issue, we estimate the near-surface subtropical gyre strength using an ``isopycnal outcropping method".
+We integrate the meridional mass transport from the surface only to the depth of the densest isopycnal (measured using potential density referenced to $2000\;\mathrm{dbar}$ and denoted as $\sigma_{\max}$) that outcrops to the ocean's surface in a given basin (marked by the red boxes in Fig.~\ref{fig:wind_driven_gyres}).
+For simplicity, we choose $\sigma_{\max} = 1035.8\;\mathrm{kg}\,\mathrm{m}^{-3}$ for all four subtropical gyres in each flux-forced simulation (which roughly captures the top 800-1200 $\mathrm{m}$ of the ocean).
+The horizontal transport streamfunction for a basin is computed by cumulatively integrating the meridional mass transport in the zonal direction.
 Then, to arrive at a single scalar estimate of the gyre's strength, we select the 95$^\text{th}$ percentile (to filter out vigorous inertial re-circulating eddies near the western boundary region) of a 5-year running mean (to filter out transient eddies and seasonal isopycnal outcropping) of the resulting density-integrated horizontal transport streamfunction.